GSA/digitalgov.gov/content/resources/2/inventory-data-gov-guide.md

 <span style="font-weight: 400">You are then taken to another screen with more fields about accessing the dataset.</span>

 <span style="font-weight: 400">For most inventory.data.gov users, the dataset is actually hosted on the agency.gov site, so you will hit the â€œLink to a fileâ€ radio button and provide the URL.
-If you would like to provide a link to API, choose the â€œLink to an APIâ€ radio button, provide the URL, and enter the value â€œAPIâ€ in the format field, to provide a web page URL where dataset information is available user the radio button option â€œAccess URL.â€Â </span>
+If you would like to provide a link to API, choose the â€œLink to an APIâ€ radio button, provide the URL, and enter the value â€œAPIâ€ in the format field, to provide a web page URL where dataset information is available user the radio button option â€œAccess URL.â€ </span>

 <img class="aligncenter size-full wp-image-320762" src="https://www.digitalgov.gov/files/2015/10/600-x-512-add-a-new-resource-dataset.jpg" alt="Screen cap of Add a New Resource screen." width="600" height="512" />